 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters

-The information called for by this item is incorporated herein by reference to the material under the captions "Security Ownership of Certain Beneficial Owners and Management" and "Equity Compensation Plan Information" in the Company's 2024 Proxy Statement.
+The information called for by this Item 12 is incorporated herein by reference to the material under the similarly named section of the 2025 Proxy Statement.

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence